U.S. regulators extend Volcker rule comment period

 The rule would also prohibit banks from investing in or sponsoring, beyond a small amount, hedge funds or private equity funds.

-It would have the most impact on large banks such as Goldman Sachs and Morgan Stanley.
+It would have the most impact on large banks such as Goldman Sachs (GS.N) and Morgan Stanley (MS.N).

 The four agencies that proposed the rule in October released the statement on Friday.